LambdAurora/AurorasDecorations/README.md

   - Right-click with an item will place it into the shelf.
   - Left-click with an empty world in survival will emptied the targeted item.
   - Waterloggable.
+- Sleeping bags
+  - Cozy to sleep while on your outside adventures.
+  - Players and villagers can sleep in them.
+  - Craft with 3 wools.
+  - Do not set spawn point.
 - Stumps
   - Cozy seat.
   - Made using logs in a sawmill.